He says “Be still and know that I am God;

 Contact the Church Office to find out more about any of the Chapel sessions.

 In time, we hope that the following gatherings will re-start fully.
 All marked with an asterisk are currently taking place on Zoom.
 Please contact the Church Office for details.

 These sessions make time for worship, praying the Scriptures and intercession.
 Feel free to drop in at any time.

 |Wednesdays||6.45–7.45am during term time, or|

 ‘Be still and know that I am God’ (Psalm 46:10).

-The staff gather to pray the Celtic Daily Prayer from the Northumbria Community during the week and you are welcome to join at any time.
+We gather to pray the Celtic Daily Prayer from the Northumbria Community each weekday from 12.00-12.15pm – all are welcome to join.

 Second Monday of Every Month, 7.30-8.30pm Scripture Meditation.